lppedd/kotlin-externals/README.md

 ### Updates

-Each project keeps the collections of `.d.ts` files used for the Kotlin sources generation process.
+Each project keeps the collection of `.d.ts` files used for the Kotlin sources generation process.

 When a npm library version is bumped under `gradle.properties`, the task